Five Tips for Dads to Nourish Their Daughters’ Self-Esteem

 Play “I’m Great, Too!”

 If your daughter ever feels envious of someone else for something (on social media, at school, etc), she can play the “I’m great, too!” game.
 No matter what the other person looks like or has achieved, whatever it is they have that your daughter doesn’t, just have her do a quick hand clap and say, “And I’m great too!”
 She can follow this with a positive statement about herself.
+Buy her some back-to-school clipart to reaffirm this positivity.
 This immediately takes attention away from the envy and onto appreciating her own good qualities, without diminishing what the other person has.
 (Works great for adults, too; just sayin’.)

 Practice Goodnight Gratitude (a.k.a: Body Thanks)